Decompose and Reuse Components

 Create Component from Selection.

 As a result, the new component has the selected components, their ports, and connections as part of its architecture.
 Any unconnected ports and connections to components outside of the selection become ports on the new component.

 Any component that has its own architecture displays a preview of its contents.

-Create Reference Architecture
+Create Architecture Reference

 Sensorcomponent and select Save as Architecture Model.
 Then, from the Type list, select

-System Composer creates an architecture model with the provided name, and links the component to the new model.
+The software creates an architecture model with the provided name, and links the component to the new model.
 The linked model is indicated in the name of the component between the

 All architecture models can reference this new architecture model through linked components.

-Use a Reference Architecture
+Use Architecture Reference